veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Document Status

-**Author**: Slavik Lozben (Veovera Software Organization) \
+**Author**: Slavik Lozben (Veovera Software Organization)(VSO) \
 **Contributors**: Adobe, Google, Twitch, Jean-Baptiste Kempf (FFmpeg, VideoLAN), pkv (OBS), Dennis Sädtler (OBS), Xavier Hallade (Intel Corporation), Luxoft, SplitmediaLabs Limited (XSplit), Craig Barberich (VSO), Michael Thornburgh \
-**Status**: **v2-2024-04-22-a1**
+**Status**: **v2-2024-05-15-a1**

-### Alpha Version Disclaimer for Enhanced RTMP V2 Specification
+## Alpha Version Disclaimer for Enhanced RTMP V\* Specification

-This document outlines the alpha version of the Enhanced Real-Time Messaging Protocol (RTMP) Version 2 specification.
-As we refine and enhance the protocol, there may be breaking changes introduced to this alpha version based on feedback and further testing.
+This document details an alpha version of the Enhanced Real-Time Messaging Protocol (a.k.a., E-RTMP) Version \* specification.
+As we refine and enhance the protocol, there may be breaking changes introduced to an alpha version based on feedback and further testing.
 Rest assured, no breaking changes will occur in the General Availability (GA) released versions. \
 &nbsp; \
 We encourage developers, implementers, and stakeholders to actively participate in this development phase.
 Your feedback, whether it be bug reports, feature suggestions, or usability improvements, is invaluable and can be submitted via new issues in our GitHub repository at <[https://github.com/veovera/enhanced-rtmp](https://github.com/veovera/enhanced-rtmp)>.
 We are committed to transparently communicating updates and changes, ensuring that all stakeholders are informed and involved. \
 &nbsp; \
-Please note that engaging with this alpha version gives you a unique opportunity to influence the final specifications of Enhanced RTMP V2.
-We look forward to collaborating with you on this exciting journey towards a more robust and efficient protocol.
+Please note that engaging with an alpha version gives you a unique opportunity to influence the final specifications of E-RTMP V\*.
+We look forward to collaborating with you on the exciting journey towards a more robust and efficient protocol.

 ## Usage License